 Some of these issues might be resolved by taking a guided tour.
-I wouldn’t travel in a large group, though, because some fellow-traveler will get sick.
+I wouldn’t travel in a large group, though, because some fellow-travelers will likely get sick.
 If you want to travel in comfort, book a private or small group tour.
 It’ll be worth the extra cost.
-Oh, and try to reserve seats on the driver’s side of the van or you’ll miss the views.
+Oh, and try to reserve seats on the driver’s side of the van or you’ll miss the views in between the Road to Hana stops.
 Here are some tour suggestions:

 Should you decide to go for it anyway, then make sure to leave prepared.